carbon-design-system/carbon-preprocess-svelte/CONTRIBUTING.md

 [Bun](https://bun.sh/) is the package manager, test runner, and bundler.
 There is no separate Node toolchain for development.
 Run package scripts with `bun run <script>` and one-off binaries with `bunx <bin>`.

 The package has no runtime dependencies.
 Everything it needs (`postcss`, `magic-string`, `estree-walker`, …) is bundled into `dist/` at build time, which is why those packages sit in `devDependencies`.
-The one thing that is neither bundled nor declared is `svelte/compiler`: the live index parses Carbon's source with it, so [`src/indexer/svelte-parser.ts`](src/indexer/svelte-parser.ts) loads it through a dynamic `import()` that runs only when `experimental.liveIndex` is on, resolved from the consumer's own `svelte` install. `scripts/build.ts` fails the build if a static `from "svelte…"` import ever lands in `dist/index.js`. `carbon-components-svelte` is _also_ a `devDependency`.
-The index generator reads it (see below); the published package does not.
+The one thing that is neither bundled nor declared is `svelte/compiler`: the component index parses Carbon's source with it, so [`src/indexer/svelte-parser.ts`](src/indexer/svelte-parser.ts) loads it through a dynamic `import()` that runs only when an index is actually built, resolved from the consuming project first and this package's install location second. `scripts/build.ts` fails the build if a static `from "svelte…"` import ever lands in `dist/`. `carbon-components-svelte` is _also_ a `devDependency`, for tests and benchmarks; the published package reads the consumer's install instead.

 ## Project set-up